 Since the year UNC opened to students, 1795, the Dialectic and Philanthropic Societies have been far more than just debating societies.
 Although debates are the focus of our Monday night programs, we conduct a wide variety of other events and activities.
 At times a form of student government, a social venue, and even a sort of academic advising organization, these societies have defined the college lives of generations of students in a wide variety of ways.

-Since the days when students were required to be members to stay on campus, the Dialectic and Philanthropic societies have had an impact on many aspects of student life.
-Although the University of North Carolina has changed over time, these literary societies provide a unique college culture at one with UNC’s long history.
+Since the days when students were required to be members to stay on campus, the Dialectic and Philanthropic Societies have had an impact on many aspects of student life.
+Although the University of North Carolina has changed over time, these literary societies provide a uniquly meaningful collegiate experience to this day.